Discussing Torah matters because the Torah matters

 (Isaiah 14:13-14)

 He recognizes that the created world is the sole avenue by which he can achieve his aims.
 Because God gave the dominion of earth to man, the snake can merely receive it from man if man will relinquish it.
-The snake is betting that man is gullible enough to take his bait.
-As he beholds this man and his wife on their first full day of existence––they are playfully laughing and splashing in a shallow riverbed on the Sabbath––more and more he likes his odds.
+The snake bets that man is gullible enough to take his bait.
+As he beholds the man and his wife on their first full day of existence––they are playfully splashing and laughing in a shallow riverbed––the more he likes his odds.

 As the Sabbath goes on, he watches from a distance and takes notes.
 He sees that the man and his wife are invited to eat freely from any tree they choose, and there are miles upon miles of fruitful trees from which to choose.
 The variety of options exemplify the diversity of choice within God’s blessing.
 So long as they eat from the open buffet that God has prepared for them, they will feast forever in true freedom, exercising their free-will every day without end.

 There is but one prohibition: the Tree of the Knowledge of Good and Evil.
-It is the radical that makes this free-will equation work.
+This tree is the radical that makes the whole free-will equation work.
 Without it, humanity is a bride locked inside her husband’s castle.
-Because, is in any love relationship, the worth of yes is contingent on the freedom to pass on it.
-The Tree of Knowledge is God granting man the freedom to say no so that a real and true love relationship has a leg to stand on.
+Because, is in any love relationship, the worth of yes is contingent on the freedom to say no. The Tree of Knowledge is God granting man the freedom to say no so that their continued relationship can be chosen, not forced.

 God is bold and unafraid.
 He showcases the Tree of Knowledge in the center of the Garden.
 He doesn’t set it in some far-off corner; He doesn’t hide it behind some massive boulder.
 It’s not the hard-to-find Shrub of Knowledge of Good and Evil.
 Rather, it’s the distinguished Tree of Knowledge standing counter to the distinguished Tree of Life, with all other trees relegated to their periphery.
 Giving it such prime real estate is God’s way of telling man: if you want to leave, you have every right to do so.
 The castle door is unlocked.
 The decision to stay is yours.